Haitian cuisine: Regional dishes

 Regional dishes also exist throughout Haiti.
-In the area around Jérémie, in the Grand'Anse department at the southwest tip of the country on the Gulf of Gonâve, a dish called Tonmtonm, which is steamed breadfruit called lam veritab mashed in a pilon, is eaten.
+In the area around Jérémie, in the Grand'Anse department at the southwest tip of the country on the Gulf of Gonâve, a dish called tonmtonm, which is steamed breadfruit called lam veritab mashed in a pilon, is eaten.
 Tonmtonm is swallowed without chewing, using a slippery sauce made of okra (kalalou), cooked with meat, fish, crab, and savory spices.
 Tonmtonm is very similar to West African fufu.
-Another regional dish called poul ak nwa (poulet aux noix de cajou), which is chicken with cashew nuts), is from the north of the country, in the area around Cap-Haïtien.
+Another regional dish called poul ak nwa (poulet aux noix de cajou), chicken with cashew nuts, is from the north of the country, in the area around Cap-Haïtien.

 Waves of migration have also influenced Haitian cuisine.
 For example, immigrants from Lebanon and Syria brought kibbeh, which has been adopted into Haitian cuisine.

-The flavor base of much Haitian cooking is Epis, a combination sauce made from cooked peppers, garlic, and herbs, particularly green onions, thyme, and parsley.
+The flavor base of much Haitian cooking is epis, a combination sauce made from cooked peppers, garlic, and herbs, particularly green onions, thyme, and parsley.
 It is also used as a basic condiment for rice and beans and is also used in stews and soups.

 Bouillon cubes are often used by Haitian cooks, especially with the increasingly imported Maggi brand.